 Annual events in Cincinnati

-Celebrate Cincinnati’s brewing heritage at the oldest and largest Bockfest in the United States of America.
-Two of the festival's biggest attractions are the opening street parade – led by a goat pulling a keg – and the brewery tours that run throughout.
+Celebrate Cincinnati’s brewing heritage at Bockfest, held on the first weekend in March each year.
+Two of the festival's biggest attractions are the opening street parade – traditionally led by a goat pulling a keg – and the brewery tours that run throughout.

 Flying Pig Marathon (May)

 Runners from around the region flock to Cincinnati to take part in this 26-mile (42km) marathon.
 But expats don’t need to be elite runners to take part in this festive annual event, which also includes a half marathon, as well as shorter fun-run distances – and even a two-mile race for dogs and their owners.

 Taste of Cincinnati (May)

 Held every Memorial Day weekend in downtown Cincinnati, this is the country’s longest-running culinary arts festival.
 Attendees can enjoy the fare of more than 50 fine-dining restaurants against the backdrop of live music at one of the festival's five stages.

 Oktoberfest Zinzinnati (September)

 This annual event celebrates Ohio's German heritage with German-style music, food and beer.
 More than 500,000 visitors attend each year, making it the largest Oktoberfest in North America.